 Choosing to undergo surgery is a big decision, but it may be the best option for patients who haven’t found relief in other ways.

-At Florida Medical Clinic, our board-certified orthopedic surgeons can help patients understand all of the options available to them.
+At Florida Medical Clinic Orlando Health, our board-certified orthopedic surgeons can help patients understand all of the options available to them.
 Foot and ankle specialist Dr. Sean Lannon’s goal is to help every patient find a customized treatment plan that fully addresses their needs and health—whether it involves surgery or not.

 To learn more, schedule an appointment with Dr. Lannon at one of our locations in Brandon, North Tampa, Wiregrass, or Zephyrhills.
 Telemedicine services are also available.

-Certified by the American Board of Orthopaedic Surgeons, Dr. Sean Lannon is an experienced foot and ankle surgeon who specializes in ankle replacement, foot and ankle deformity correction, and sports injuries.
+Certified by the American Board of Orthopedic Surgeons, Dr. Sean Lannon is an experienced foot and ankle surgeon who specializes in ankle replacement, foot and ankle deformity correction, and sports injuries.

 As an official team physician for the Tampa Bay Lightning, Dr. Lannon knows what it takes to get professional athletes back out onto the ice, field, or court as quickly and safely as possible.
 From hockey players to early morning joggers, he’s passionate about helping patients of all ages and abilities get back on their feet.